tommytommytommy/transit/README.md

 arrival predictions.
 The NextBus XML manual is located at http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf.

-This Python contains basic classes to house transit agency data such as Line, Direction, Bus, and Stop.
-Transit data is organized in the following data structure:
+This Python module contains basic classes to house transit agency data such as Line, Direction, Bus, and Stop.
+Transit data is organized in the following general data structure:

 <pre>
 TransitAgency